This privacy notice was last updated on 22 June 2021.

 If you are aged 13 or under, please get your parent's/guardian's permission before you provide information to us via our websites.
 Users without this consent are not allowed to provide us with information and, in the event that they do so, we will cease to process their information as soon as we find out.

-10. How may I contact Which? about its privacy notice?
+10. How can I contact Which? about its privacy notice?

 You can contact us by post, telephone and email as follows: